-Charlie is not capable of reading the message because he only has Alice’s public key and his own private/public key pair.
+Charlie is not capable of reading the sensitive information that would allow him to retrieve the BTC.
+His private key can not translate a hash intended for Bob.
+Better still, neither Bob’s, nor Alice’s, public keys allow Charlie to intercept the transaction.
 This is the brilliance of trapdoor functions in action.
-Charlie cannot reverse-engineer the message or private key of Alice because it is built using a trapdoor function.
+Charlie cannot reverse-engineer the message or private key of Alice as it’s built using a trapdoor function.

-In Bitcoin, transactions are a series of users sending and receiving bitcoins to each others’ public addresses as inputs and outputs in Bitcoin’s UTXO transaction model.
-Alice can publish her public key on the web, and people can send bitcoins to that address knowing that Alice is the owner of the private key to those funds.
+With Bitcoin, transactions are a series of users sending and receiving bitcoins to each others’ public addresses as inputs and outputs in Bitcoin’s UTXO transaction model.
+Alice can publish her public key on the web, and people can send bitcoin to that address knowing that Alice is the owner of the private key to those funds.

-More generally, nodes (people running the Bitcoin software) in Bitcoin automatically check and validate transactions in the network to make sure none of them were forged using basic consensus rules and cryptographic proofs that the public/private key pairs are valid (Proof of work) .
+More generally, nodes (people running the Bitcoin software) in Bitcoin automatically check and validate transactions in the network to make sure none of them were forged.
+To do so, they use basic consensus rules and cryptographic proofs to verify that the public/private key pairs are valid (Proof of work) .
 As a result, it is nearly impossible to forge transactions in cryptocurrencies like Bitcoin that use PKC since they are protected by the assumptions of mathematical proofs.

 Keep learning!
 If you enjoy getting to grips with crypto and blockchain, check out our School of Block video How to Keep Your Crypto Safe.